The International Trade Blog arrow Export Forms

 Start with the total number of packages of the same type and content and then the type of packaging.
 You can enter the name of the packaging used or enter the UN codes for the type of packaging and the material of construction.
 There are no requirements to indicate the number of inner packages.

 Referring to the maximum net quantity indicated in Columns H, J or L in Section 4.2 of the DGR, enter the net quantity, abbreviated or in full, in each package in weight or volume or, when applicable, the gross weight.
-You must enter this information for each item in your shipment bearing a different proper shipping name, UN/ID number, or packaging group.
+You must enter this information for each item in your shipment bearing a different proper shipping name, UN/ID number or packaging group.

 When you have used an overpack, you must include the words “Overpack Used” immediately after all the entries related to packages within the overpack.
 These packages are always listed first on the IATA DG form.
 Multiple overpacks with identical contents are identified as “Overpacks Used x (the number of identical overpacks).”
 Multiple overpacks with different contents must be identified separately.